This post may contain affiliate links.

-- Take a Chocolate Farm tour
+Take a Chocolate Farm tour

-We chose to use the local guide and ranch manager Alejandro for a tour of the Blue River and to allow the girls a short horseback ride through the gardens next to the main house.
+We chose to work with the local guide and ranch manager, Alejandro, for a tour of the Blue River and to allow the girls a short horseback ride through the gardens next to the main house.
 Alejandro also took us for a spin the rowboat at the lake where he pointed out many species of birds.

 Become Part of the La Carolina Lodge Family

 One of my favorite things about La Carolina Lodge Costa Rica is how at home our kids felt– my husband and I would lounge in the rocking chairs and watch birds while the girls tromped about the gardens chasing the puppy or looking at the horses.

 Since this is a true working farm, there is always something happening, and my girls especially loved watching the ranch hand Michael move wood using the traditional Costa Rican oxen method.